deepgram/web-next/content/blog/posts/introducing-topic-detection-feature/index.md

 ## **Turn Recorded Audio Into Insights**

 Having not enough data isn't a significant problem anymore.
-Infact over [2.5 quintillion bytes](https://seedscientific.com/how-much-data-is-created-every-day/) of data get created every day.
+In fact over [2.5 quintillion bytes](https://seedscientific.com/how-much-data-is-created-every-day/) of data get created every day.
 However, one of the biggest challenges customers face today is finding insights, organizing, tagging, and leveraging the data relevant to brands, prospects, and customers to deliver a fantastic experience to their end users.

 Topic Detection in ASR and NLU has become one of the must have features.
 Developers require advanced solutions to perform a deeper analysis of their audio data based on detected topics and subjects to optimize resources, automate workflow, extract insights, improve search capabilities and enhance end users' experience.